janhvi-crypto/Pookie-Rhythms/README.md

 - 🎶 Ad-free personal music player
 - 📱 Installable PWA via `manifest.json`
 - 🎨 Clean UI for smooth listening experience
 - 🚀 Runs in the browser — no downloads needed
+- Integration of Media Session API which enables app to work and be controlled even after locking the screen.

 ---